ICI3D/MMED/tutorials/pilotproject.md

 An A1 poster that clearly covers your insights and collaborative work setup.
 Your group will present this poster to the class, rotating through all the members (so you will have an opportunity to see other group posters).

 Regarding the extended deliverables of a research question and potentially modelling work: it is *not* necessary for those to be "right", but they should be clearly communicated.

+## Advice

+### Group Tools

+Set up project specific shared drive space for your group to work in - google drive, dropbox, etc.

+For manuscript writing, set up a drafting space with support for shared citation work.
+If you're working in LaTeX, Overleaf is a reasonable choice.
+Google docs also works.
+For whichever solution, you'll also want to setup a sharing group for literature review and citations, for example using Zotero (which can connect to Google docs, if using that).

+For managing collaborative coding, setup a Github repository.

+### Writing

+Think about the questions you set out to answer using the [How to Read a Scientific Paper](https://www.ici3d.org/MMED/MedPH/How_to_read_exRabies.pdf) approach.
+Now imagine you need to *answer* those questions for a reader - make sure your write up makes it easy for readers to do that.

+## Resources

+[This folder](https://drive.google.com/drive/folders/1x0WQ81ZwYzkBJcyvJ8PRRJqf7_44u-Sj) has is a slide template and the 1918 flu data and associated publication.

 <!--